Tobacco Treatment Guide: For Patients and Their Families

 • Eat high-fiber foods, such as raw fruits and vegetables, bran, and whole grains.

-• Increase activity or exercise.
-Daily walking can help your bowel movements become more regular.
+• Be active.
+Daily walking can help your bowel movements (poop) become more regular.

 Feeling tired

 • Exercise is a great way to boost your energy.
-If possible, take a short walk and get some fresh air.
+Take a short walk and get some fresh air, if you can.

 • Get plenty of rest.